 Privileges & immunities: frequently asked questions (FAQ)

-The foreign representations (1) (namely the diplomatic missions/embassies, permanent missions and consular posts), as well as the international organisations which have concluded with the Swiss Federal Council an agreement on privileges and immunities (headquarters agreement), enjoy privileges, immunities and facilities in accordance with international law and with international practice.
+The foreign representations (1), as well as the international organisations which have concluded with the Swiss Federal Council an agreement on privileges and immunities (headquarters agreement), enjoy privileges, immunities and facilities in accordance with international law and with international practice.
 These privileges, immunities and facilities also apply to the staff and members of their families.

 In Switzerland, the regime of privileges, immunities and facilities is based on (2):